Getty Research Institute: Alexander Liberman, Julius Shulman Photography Archives

 The complete Shulman archive comprises more than 260,000 negatives, prints, transparencies, and related material, spanning the career of Julius Shulman (1910–2009) and documenting the development of modern architecture in Southern California.
 In 1936, Shulman photographed Richard J. Neutra's Kun House in Los Angeles.
 Through Neutra, Shulman secured other commissions to document the work of California-based architects such as R. M. Schindler, Raphael Soriano, Gregory Ain, J. R. Davidson, John Lautner, and Pierre Koenig, among others.
 From 1945 to 1966, Shulman photographed projects from the Case Study House Program, an experimental initiative sponsored by the magazine Arts & Architecture that commissioned major architects, such as Neutra, Soriano, Craig Ellwood, Charles and Ray Eames, Koenig, and Eero Saarinen, to design inexpensive and innovative single-family homes during the post-World War II housing boom.

-Shulman is acclaimed for such iconic images of mid-century modern buildings, which were carefully composed with elegant models, minimalist furnishings, and dramatic landscapes.
-Over the course of his career, Shulman created one of the most comprehensive visual records of the development of modern architecture within the urban fabric of Los Angeles and the changing landscape of Southern California.
+Shulman is acclaimed for his iconic images of mid-century modern buildings, which were carefully composed with elegant models, minimalist furnishings, and dramatic landscapes.
+He created one of the most comprehensive visual records of the development of modern architecture within the urban fabric of Los Angeles and the changing landscape of Southern California.